CrunchyData/postgres-operator/hugo/content/Design/olm.md

 into.

-The new NAMESPACE environment variable a user sets determines what namespaces the Operator will watch.
+The new NAMESPACE environment variable a user sets determines which namespaces the Operator will watch.

 ### Namespace Watching